AI-UPIIZ/ai-upiiz.github.io/_pages/team.md

 ---
-title: "Allan Lab - Team"
+title: "Laboratorio de Inteligencia Artificial - Equipo"
 layout: gridlay
-excerpt: "Allan Lab: Team members"
+excerpt: "AI-UPIIZ: Miembros"
 sitemap: false
 permalink: /team/
 ---

-# Group Members
+# Miembros del Equipo

  **We are  looking for new PhD students, Postdocs, and Master students to join the team** [(see openings)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**